 It is important to arrive early to the field office.
-You will have to pass through a security check.
+This will give you time to pass through a security check.
 Show your appointment notice to the attendant at the check-in desk.
 The attendant will take your photo and fingerprints.
 You will sit in the waiting room until the immigration officer calls you for your interview.

 Form N-400 questions

 The officer will review your answers to the questions listed on your Form N-400.
-The officer will also ask you if there are any changes to your application.
+They will also ask if there are any changes to your application.
 These questions help the officer confirm that the information in your application is true and up to date.

 Naturalization English test